hapax/hapax.github.io/assets/visual-qft.md

 \simeq \mathbb{R}^4$, which is already impossible to picture.
 Our visual cortex evolved for three dimensions only!
-There are some tricks that mean we *can* draw directly draw the space of sinqle qubit states on a sphere, but as soon as we have a bigger Hilbert space, this method fails.
+There are some tricks that mean we *can* draw directly draw the space of sinqle qubit states on a sphere (as above), but as soon as we have a bigger Hilbert space, this method fails.
 It is radically non-scaleable.
 Clearly, we cannot approach this problem directly!